 Signposting + Directories

-Launched by Staffordshire County Council the Staffordshire Directory makes it easier for people to find and access support and wellbeing services from hundreds of organisations, all in one place.
+Launched by Staffordshire County Council the Staffordshire Connects makes it easier for people to find and access support and wellbeing services from hundreds of organisations, all in one place.
 With just a few clicks of a button, you can browse, compare, book and buy activities.

 To Find Activities in South Staffordshire try The Good Life Website